tremor-rs/tremor-www-docs/course/contributing/index.md

 <div style='font-size: 20px'>
-Outside of the above examples investment in time, effort, complexity becomes non-trivial and will likely require following the RFC process, and engaging with other stakeholders, collaborators and the maintenance team to nurse the contribution into the project.
+Outside of the above examples, investment in time, effort and complexity becomes non-trivial and will likely require following the RFC process, and engaging with other stakeholders, collaborators and the maintenance team to nurse the contribution into the project.